wendlingd/Browse-InfoSeeking-PubMed/README.md

 uncomplicated foothold into this type of research.

 The script's output is an HTML file with hyperlinks to pubmed.gov, for each Persons term that retrieves PubMed records added within the past 6 years.
-Because the script only retrieves records assigned subject headings (MeSH), the newest, unindexed records will not be retrieved.

 MeSH changes; you may want to update the csv file here to match the pages starting from https://www.ncbi.nlm.nih.gov/mesh/68009272.
 Most yearly updates